sujitghale/Digital-watch/README.md

-"# Digital-watch"  with the basics functionalities like timer and alarm.
+"# Digital-watch"  with  basic functionalities like timer and alarm.